FritsHoogland/procstat/systemd-unit-file/README.md

 A systemd unit file is the startup and shutdown script for systemd managed servers.

+Do carefully inspect the unit file, and only proceed if you understand the settings.
+The most prominent setting is the working directory (WorkingDirectory), which is where procstat will generate its archives.

 # Installation

 1. Copy the unit/service file to `/etc/systemd/system/`.